cutechan/cutechan/README.md

 * Go to machine settings -> Shared folders -> Set path to your clone of cutechan repo
 * Start it, use `user` for username and `1` for password
 * Startup script will automatically build and run server at http://192.168.56.101:8001
-* That's it, now you can do any experiments with your personal setup of cutechan
+* That's it, now you can do any experiments with your personal cutechan install

 ## License